longsleep/framework13amdai300-linux/README.md

 I managed to fix all these issues pretty quickly (see below for steps).
 Now the new Laptop is ready for use.

+Used it for two days now - zero blockers - works perfectly and is considerably faster in comparison to the Thinkpad T14 AMD (Gen 3) i was using before.

-Some other things I did:
+Some other things worth to note:

 - I installed a equalizer profile for the sound output (using easy effects).
 - I tried tlp (latest version via ppa), but ultimatively settled on power-profiles-daemon for now.